astravant/digital-garden-jekyll/_notes/daily-notes.md

   - idea: As the next generation of consumers spend increasingly more of their lives in some form of a digital realm, 3D avatars will likely be everywhere.
   - idea: Avatars are the next medium of expression, and 3D allows you to effectively operate and command virtual beings.

-question: How big is the digital goods opportunity?
+Question: How big is the digital goods opportunity?
 idea: I’m very bullish on digital goods.
 Take Fortnite: Last year, it sold $1B in avatar skins.

 # October 21, 2020